 Public Transportation in Vienna - Tickets, Cards or Passes?

-When visiting Vienna, the options for availing the sightseeing tickets and buying the public transport tickets can lead you to spend more money if you are not careful or have not done your homework.
-The sightseeing and transport tickets can be bought separately as and when needed or you can buy one of the official passes or city cards to have a combined option that serves all purpose.
+When visiting Vienna, the options for availing the sightseeing tickets and buying the public transport tickets can lead you to spend more money than you should be, if you are not careful or have not done your homework.
+Vienna’s top attractions and transport tickets can either be bought separately as and when needed (on the spot), or you can buy one of the official passes or city cards beforehand, to have a combined option that serves all-purpose.
+You basically have 3 options -

 What does the City Card offer?